WordPress/test-handbook/team-reps/index.md

 Only active members of the Test Team are eligible to be nominated as Test Team Reps.
 An active member is someone who has done one, both, or a combination of the following activities:

-- Lead at least three Test Team chats (with the corresponding write-ups posted to Make WordPress Test aftwerwards)
+- Lead at least three Test Team chats (with the corresponding write-ups posted to Make WordPress Test afterwards)
 - Managed at least six Patch Testing Scrubs

 For example: Leading 2 Test Team chats and managing 2 Patch Testing Scrubs would also qualify as an active member.